chrisco210/TempChamberView/README.md

 ## First time login
 The default username for login is root, the default password is password.
 You can change these in the admin panel (coming soon).

+# Temperature Chamber API
+## Instruction API
+### api/instructions/recent
+Return the current instruction stack as json array

+Requires an authorization header with the permission READ_INSTRUCTION
+### api/instructions/push
+Push a new instruction onto the instruction stack.

+Requires a valid session.
+This should only be done from the included web interface
+### api/instructions/grab
+Get all instructions on the instruction stack and remove them from the stack.

+Requires an authorization header with the permission WRITE_INSTRUCTION

+## Sensor API
+### api/sensors
+Get the most recent sensor data from the reference egg as json

+Requires an authorization header with the permission READ_SENSOR